DavBfr/dart_pdf/pdf/README.md

 The coordinate system is using the internal Pdf unit:

 * 1.0 is defined as 1 / 72.0 inch
-* you can use the constants for centimeters, millimeters and inch defined in PdfPageFormat
+* you can use the constants for centimeters, millimeters, and inch defined in PdfPageFormat

 [![Buy Me A Coffee](https://bmc-cdn.nyc3.digitaloceanspaces.com/BMC-button-images/custom_images/orange_img.png "Buy Me A Coffee")](https://www.buymeacoffee.com/JORBmbw9h "Buy Me A Coffee")